DamianZaremba/toolforge-lima-kilo/lima-vm/README.md

    ````

-If you want to rerun the ansible playbooks, you can use the `run_ansible.sh` script:
+If you want to only rerun the ansible playbooks, you can use the `run_ansible.sh` script:

    ```bash
    ./run_ansible.sh # it will forward any args to ansible-playbook